BRGM/MeshTools/README.md

 [^altmesh]: any other reference is welcome here...

 There is still no documentation but you may start with the [installation instructions](INSTALL.md).

+:exclamation: Beware that from commit 3571466f342bd8e048fbc37368225b1ae7d14b6b you will need a patched version of CGAL 4.12.1 (cf. https://github.com/CGAL/cgal/pull/3377).
+Please note also that for the moment MeshTools is not compliant with CGAL 4.13.